LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Concept of LLM4AD

 \section{Concept of LLM4AD}

-In this section, we introduce a perspective where LLMs play the role of the decision-making ``brain" within the autonomous driving system.
-Within our framework, LLMs do not directly affect perception or localization modules, which serve as the vehicle's ``eyes;" instead, they utilize outputs from these modules as references to guide the high-level decision-making process.
-By receiving processed data from them, LLMs can enhance informed decision-making, leading to significant improvements in the performance of autonomous vehicles.
-At the downstream, the vehicle's control module serves as its ``hands," executing the driving policy obtained from the LLM-based decision-making process.
-The symbols we used in the rest of the paper are listed in \cref{tab:symbol}.
+This section introduces a perspective in which LLMs function as the decision-making ``brain" within the autonomous driving system.
+In the proposed framework, LLMs do not directly alter perception or localization modules (the vehicle's ``eyes"); instead, they utilize outputs from these modules as references to guide high-level decision-making.
+By processing this data, LLMs enhance informed decision-making, leading to significant performance improvements.
+Downstream, the vehicle's control module serves as the ``hands," executing the driving policy derived from the LLM-based process.

-The overall LLM4AD framework is shown in \cref{fig:concept_framework}.
-In our framework, humans provide instructions and evaluations, where the instructions $I$ and evaluations $F$ along with historical memories $H$, system messages $S$, and context information $C$ serve as inputs to LLMs.
-The memory module stores corresponding historical interactions between humans and vehicles $H$ for different users.
-Upon receiving these inputs, LLMs engage in reasoning and produce outputs, including generated Language Model Programs (LMPs) $P$ and reasoning thoughts $R$.
-The generated LMP is sent to the executor for execution in the environment, while the reasoning thoughts help LLMs generate more reasonable driving policies.
-It is important to note that this is a general concept, where specific implementations may vary across different applications.
-However, all applications follow the principles and framework of this concept.
+The overall LLM4AD framework is illustrated in \cref{fig:concept_framework}.
+Humans provide instructions $I$ and evaluations/feedback $F$.
+These, along with historical memories $H$, system messages $S$, and context information $C$, serve as inputs to the LLMs.
+The memory module stores the corresponding historical interactions $H$ for different users.
+Upon receiving these inputs, the LLMs engage in reasoning to produce outputs, including generated Language Model Programs (LMPs) or policies $P$ and reasoning thoughts $R$.
+The policy $P$ is sent to the executor for implementation in the environment, while the reasoning thoughts assist the LLMs in generating more logical driving strategies.
+While specific implementations may vary across applications, they all adhere to the principles of this general concept.